 My wife and I got married back in October, and we are super happy.
-I have a weird question as a few guests were not in attendance and did not yet send gifts.
-One person in particular told me he was going to send a gift and we never got one (my boss who works in the wedding business and certainly knows to send one).
+I have a weird question about a few guests who were not in attendance but did not yet send gifts.
+One person in particular told me he was going to send a gift and we never got one (my boss, who works in the wedding business and certainly knows to send one).
 What is the etiquette on not receiving a wedding gift when one should have been sent?

-While etiquette suggests that all those who receive a wedding invitation should send a gift, that doesn’t always happen.
-In most cases, you should not approach a wedding guest or invitee about whether or not they sent a gift.
-While some people have good intentions and plan to send a gift, time gets by and they forget.
-When they do remember, they’re embarrassed and then don’t know what to do, causing further procrastination.
+Etiquette suggests that all those who receive a wedding invitation should send a gift, but that doesn’t always happen.
+I don’t recommend that you approach a wedding guest or invitee about whether or not they sent a gift.
+While some people have the best of intentions, time gets by and they forget.
+If and when they do remember they’re embarrassed, and then don’t know what to do – causing further procrastination.

-You will have to use your best judgment concerning mentioning it to your boss, but usually my advice is to simply be appreciative of the gifts you received and put those you didn’t out of your mind.
-After all, your email began with something much more important, which is that you are “super happy.”
-I’ve been happily married for 30 years and still wonder why my aunt and uncle, with whom I was close, did not send a gift.
-Trust me, it’s best just to forget about it. 😉
+You will have to use your best judgment concerning mentioning it to your boss.
+If you feel comfortable bringing it up, then do so.
+I know you are appreciative of the gifts you’ve received.
+Try to put those you didn’t out of your mind.
+Some will always be a mystery.
+I still wonder why my aunt and uncle, with whom I was close, did not send a gift.

-Emails in this column are received from readers.
-Emails may be edited for spelling and grammar, or to remove sensitive information, however, we are careful not to alter the intent or content of the question.
+All questions in this column are received from readers.
+Questions may be edited for spelling and grammar.
+However, we are careful not to alter the intent or content of the question.

 Cheryl Seidel is the founder and President of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations and more.